Zahra-Alaeddini/GKDRMTL/README.md

 </p>

-# GKD2RMTL: A Multi-Task Learning and Knowledge Distillation Framework for Efficient Graph-Based Drug Repurposing
+# GKDRMTL: Graph-based Knowledge Distillation Framework for Drug Repurposing via Multi-task Learning

-**GKD2RMTL** is a graph-based **teacher-student** framework designed for **multi-task learning** on a customized **Biomedical Knowledge Graph (BKG)**.
-It aims to enhance **drug repurposing** by predicting a variety of biomedical relationships using graph neural networks and knowledge distillation techniques.
+**GKDRMTL** is a graph-based framework designed for **multi-task learning** on a customized **Biomedical Knowledge Graph (BKG)**.
+It aims to enhance **drug repurposing** by predicting a variety of biomedical relationships using graph neural networks and knowledge distillation approaches.

 ## 🧠 Overview